IntelligenXia/performer_faces_database/README.md

 # Pornstar faces database
-Database of Links with Pornstar faces
+Database of Links with images of pornstar faces

+## Motivation
-A list of URLs that have Images of pornstar faces .
+This repo is a list of URLs that have Images of pornstar faces .
 This can be used for scraping to create a database useful for facial recognition.

 The API provided can be used for real-time query from stashapp

-Please raise a PR to edit the text with new URLs
+Please raise a PR/issue to edit/add the text with new URLs